jbpayton/llm-auto-forge/README.md

 That being said, there are likely countless others who are making contributions in this space.
 I encourage you to explore and share your findings.
 ### Further Inspiration

-YouTuber and Author David Shapiro's take on [Polymorphic Applications](https://www.youtube.com/watch?v=Y1gBosXlM8c) inspired and resonated with our vision, emphasizing cognitive architectures and system-centric strategies.
+YouTuber and Author David Shapiro's take on [Polymorphic Applications](https://www.youtube.com/watch?v=Y1gBosXlM8c) inspired and resonated with this vision, emphasizing cognitive architectures and system-centric strategies.

 ## Key Features